 - Avoid smoking

 - Brush their teeth and floss after eating.
-Dental floss can be purchased online.
+Dental floss is available to purchase online.

 - Chew sugar-free gum or eat sugar-free mints.
-A range of products are available for purchase online.
+A range of products are available to purchase online.